mratsim/trace-of-radiance/README.md

 Rendering is an extremely time-consuming task.
 Nim is fast, very fast, even faster than C++ from time to time.

 ### Raytracing in one Weekend

+> This applies to v0.1.0 of the repo, the repo has been reworked and in particular adds parallelism.

 In the RayTracing in One Weekend first book